 That’s Not All…

 Of course, I could tell other stories where I come off even worse.
 I spent an unfortunate time burrowing down what turned out to be the right-wing rabbit hole.
 I’ve been convinced that law and governance were bad, that white men were under attack, and so forth.
 But I’ll tell you that I never would have considered myself to be racist, sexist, homophobic, or sunk into dumb conspiracy theories.
 No, I was convinced that I was objective.
 Again, if you had asked if I was “an ally,” of course I would have said yes, I want what’s best for people.
 But if you asked me whether I thought that a restaurant should be able to kick out a customer or fire an employee for being a woman, Black, or gay, I probably also would have, and I would have invented a bogus reason why that’s “best” for everyone.

 I was lucky to start getting out of that phase—“start,” because we can and should always try to do better—before it took over one of the political parties.
 Largely, it was because I heard the same words that I was saying coming out of the mouths of other people, and could actually hear what I sounded like.
 And I’m thankful to my friends who were willing to correct me on minor points, giving me space to rethink.

 I won’t tell those other stories here, but they all have the same summary as the story above: I told myself what a great person I was, without actually doing or saying anything that might make that true or even seem true.
 And later, I realized that I had been a creep and wished that somebody had called me out.
-The main difference is that I kept most of that to myself, so people weren’t subjected to trauma as I ignored them.
+The main difference is that I kept most of that to myself, so people weren’t subjected to trauma as I ignored their problems.
 Probably the most vocal that I got was to praise the Tea Party protests for at least politically engaging people, and that obviously hasn’t aged well or turned out to be anything but a fascist marketing campaign.